microsoft/coyote/docs/tutorials/mocks/mock-dependencies.md

 ...
 Elapsed 0.1560682 sec.
 ```

-The assertion will now pass, but the `CreateAccount` method is [actually
+The assertion will now pass, but the `CreateAccount` method is actually buggy (read the [write your
-buggy](../first-concurrency-unit-test.md) (read the first tutorial to remind yourself why).
+first concurrency unit test](../first-concurrency-unit-test.md) tutorial to remember why is that).
 Why does the assertion not fail?!

-The reason is that while the two asynchronous `CreateAccount` methods are invoked concurrently, there is no _actual_
+The reason is that while the two asynchronous `CreateAccount` methods are invoked concurrently,
-concurrency in the test.
-While our code uses async/await methods, no code path introduces any asynchrony (through
+there is no _actual_ concurrency in the test.
+While our code uses async/await methods, no code path
-`Task.Run`, `Task.Yield` etc)  which means the two methods execute seqentially, one after another.
-Let's see how
+introduces any concurrency (through `Task.Run`, `Task.Yield` etc), which means that the two methods
+execute sequentially, one after another.
+Let's see how we can inject some concurrency which will
-we can inject some concurrency which will allow Coyote to ``shake'' the system and uncover the bug!
+allow Coyote to ``shake'' the system and uncover the bug!

 There are a few ways to make the test truly concurrent.
 One simple way is to tweak the mock so that
 it uses `Task.Run` to [start a new